General Questions

 Vocational education courses don’t have set start dates, meaning you can begin studying at any time.
 However, specific study periods apply to higher education courses, where there are six intakes per year and the subjects run for 12 weeks each.

-View the current study period dates.
+View the current study period dates for higher education courses.

 Having the freedom to study at any of these six designated times throughout the year allows you to plan ahead and choose study periods that suit you to help you balance your work and personal commitments.
 With a new intake commencing every two months, you have the option of accelerating or slowing down the pace of your study, depending on your circumstances.